Rimrose Valley: Highway proposals

+Save Rimrose Valley Campaign

-A local campaign group, named "Save Rimrose Valley", was formed in 2017 to oppose Highways England's plans and to demand that sustainable, non-road solutions to the movement of freight to and from the Port of Liverpool be researched and presented to the public.
-The campaign has attracted a large and active following.
+A local campaign group, named "Save Rimrose Valley", was formed in 2017 by the charity Rimrose Valley Friends to oppose Highways England's plans and to demand that sustainable, non-road solutions to the movement of freight to and from the Port of Liverpool be researched and presented to the public.

+The campaign quickly attracted a large and active following.
 They appeared on Jeremy Vine's BBC Radio 2 show in 2018 to debate the scheme with Highways England's Regional Delivery Director, Tim Gamon.
-It also staged what the Campaign for Better Transport described as "the biggest anti road demonstration in recent memory" in September 2018.
-"Hands Across the Valley" was attended by more than 700 people and was covered by BBC North West Tonight and Granada Reports.
-The event was attended by local MPs Bill Esterson and Peter Dowd, as well as Friends of the Earth and the Campaign for Better Transport.
+It staged a large demonstration on the park in September 2018 called "Hands Across the Valley" which was attended by more than 700 people and was covered by BBC North West Tonight and Granada Reports.
+The event was attended by local MPs Bill Esterson and Peter Dowd, as well as Friends of the Earth and Chris Todd from Campaign for Better Transport (United Kingdom).
 Members of the public formed a giant heart on the parkland and linked arms along its central path.

-In February 2019, members of the campaign group met with Shadow Transport Minister Rachael Maskell to raise the issue and to ask for support.
 In March 2019, the campaign secured the support of Friends of the Earth's CEO, Craig Bennett.
 He visited the country park, spoke with local schoolchildren and members of the public and called for Highways England to scrap the scheme.

 In September 2020, Highways England announced that the project was delayed due to the COVID-19 pandemic and would not be completed until at least 2025.

-As of January 2022, it is estimated that the project is approximately 4 years behind schedule.